- Birth Injury

 - Wrongful Death

 Luckily, an initial denial does not mean you cannot receive SSD benefits or Social Security Disability Insurance (SSDI).
-In fact, most of the citizens the SSA approves for benefits get approved during the appeals process instead of their first application.
+In fact, most of the citizens the SSA approves for benefits get approved during the Social Security Disability appeals process, instead of their first application.

 The best chance you have at maneuvering the complex appeals process is to hire an SSD denied claims lawyer.
 That way, you do not have to fear not having the correct documentation or otherwise hurting your chance of securing benefits.
 The appeals process can be extensive or simple depending on your specific case and how each step goes.